The differences between credit card versus debit card - NAB

 What’s the difference between credit and debit cards?

 Debit cards let you withdraw cash from an ATM and make purchases using your own money.
 You are restricted by how much money is in your account and your daily spending limit.
-If you need more than what’s in your account, you won’t be able to access additional funds.

 With a credit card you can make purchases using a line of credit from your financial provider, such as a bank.
 You may be able to withdraw money from an ATM as a cash advance and access more funds than your agreed credit if needed, but you’ll be charged additional fees and interest rates.

-Credit cards can be useful in case of an emergency should you not have enough money in your transaction account or emergency fund
+Credit cards can be useful in case of an emergency should you not have enough money in your transaction account or emergency fund.

 Spending limits